bueller2298/daggerheart-srd/Session Notes/Session 1.md

 The Merchant pipes up, "Good help is hard to find these days."
 He nods toward you.

 "Don't I know it."
+The figure says.
 One of the thugs approaches Mortimer and places a bag into his hands, the jingle of coin is heard as it hits his hand.
+"Thank you Mortimer, that will be all.
+Harlow let's chat."

+You have no idea who this man is and how he knows your name.

 The figure gets up and walks over to a bulkhead, opens it, and steps down inside.
 His thugs motion toward you to follow.

 **What do you do?**

-"The boss wants a word with you," one snarls, his blade glinting in the pale moonlight.
-This isn't a fight; it's a test.
-A small, polite one.
-They are just enough to gauge your ability, but not enough to be a real threat.
+As

 **How do you handle them?
 Describe your first action, and how you use your warhammer to dispatch them without being overly destructive.**